 George Todica is a Romanian pianist based in the United Kingdom.
 Born in Iasi in 1993, he started his musical training when he was six, under the guidance of Silvia Panzariu.
 He went on attending the Octav Bancila School of Arts, later joining the classes of Raluca Panzariu, Andrei Enoiu-Panzariu, and having private lessons with pianist Iulian Arcadi Trofin.
 George came to the United Kingdom in 2010, after winning the ‘Constantin Silvestri’ Scholarship which allowed him study for one year at the Stewart’s Melville College in Edinburgh.
 A year later he entered the Royal Conservatoire of Scotland where he would study for the next six years, under the guidance of Graeme McNaught, Norman Beedie and Jonathan Plowright.

 He finished his Bachelor Degree in 2015 with First-Class Honours and his Masters Degree in 2017.
 His training was supported by two scholarships from the RCS, scholarships from The Tillet Trust and The Colin Keer Trust and a ‘Britton Award’ from Help Musicians UK.
 In 2019, he completed an Artist Diploma Course at the Royal College of Music, under the guidance of Norma Fisher, supported by the Charles Nappier Award, and the Tillett Trust.
-George is currently a Talent Unlimited artist, and since 2017 he has been part of the Tillett Trust Young Artist Platform.
+In 2017 he has been selected for the Tillett Trust Young Artist Platform and he is currently being supported by Talent Unlimited.

-George has been participating in competitions since the age of 8, having obtained over 20 First Prizes in national and international competitions.
+George has been participating in competitions since the age of 8, having obtained over 20 First Prizes at International Piano Competitions.
+His most recent accomplishments are 1st prize at the 2019 Norah Sande Award, and 1st prize at the 2019 Langollen International Eisteddfod.
 During his time at the RCS, he won 1st prize at the Moray International Piano Competition in 2012, 1st prize at the Stefano Marizza Competition in Trieste, Italy in 2014 and 2nd Prize at the International Piano Campus Competition in Pontoise, France, 2016 as well as the RCS Classical Concerto Competition, the Walcer Prize Competition for Chopin repertoire and the Governors’ Recital Prize for Keyboard.